Phone

 Criminal Liability of Iranian Nationals Under the Islamic Penal Code

-Under Iranian criminal law, if any individual, whether Iranian or foreign, commits certain crimes outside the territorial jurisdiction of the Islamic Republic of Iran, such a person may be prosecuted under Iranian law.
-These crimes include those specified in special legislation and include the following:
+Under Iranian criminal law, any individual, whether Iranian or foreign, who commits certain crimes outside the territorial jurisdiction of the Islamic Republic of Iran may be prosecuted under Iranian law.

 • Actions against the internal or external security of the country or actions against the governmental system, territorial integrity, or independence of the Islamic Republic of Iran.